-Metro Transit Authority
+Metro Transit Authority (MTA)

 The array of available and accessible public transportation services varies from area to area.
 Most individuals with developmental disabilities qualify for a price reduction on bus passes to ride the public bus service.
 In addition, many communities operate a paratransit system (door-to-door van service) for people with disabilities who need to get to medical appointments and other community services.
 The Americans with Disabilities Act (ADA) require such transportation.
-Check with the transportation coordinator or resource developer in your regional center for information about paratransit services and transportation discounts (e.g. bus passes, taxi vouchers).
+Check with the transportation coordinator or resource developer in your regional center for information about paratransit services and transportation discounts (e.g. bus passes and taxi vouchers).